 Really Simple SSL pro has the ability to generate a Content Security Policy for your WordPress site.
 A Content Security Policy is an added layer of security that can mitigate and detect various security threats.
 Since this is an advanced feature, we recommend using this function if you have an understanding of what a Content Security Policy does.
 Do note that this Content Security Policy won’t protect your site 100%.
 With the way WordPress is currently set up, both script-src and style-src allow unsafe-inline execution to make a Content Security Policy work with WordPress.
 We are aware that this is not an ideal situation and will be looking at ways to improve this in future iterations of the Content Security Policy generator.

 Because the Content Security Policy rules are written to the .htaccess file, the Content Security Policy generation only works when the ‘301 .htaccess redirect’ option is enabled in the plugin settings.
 This is a pro feature, so Really Simple SSL pro is required as well.

-How to enable Content Security Policy reporting
+Content Security Policy reporting.

 The Content Security Policy tab contains five different columns.

 - Found: when the violation was first detected